Goku0858756/NimbusFramework/README.md

 Crawl Basics | YES
 Looking Human | YES
 Randomize User-Agents | YES
-Handling Sessions | NO
+Handling Sessions | YES

-- TODO: Crawler Handling HTTP Error codes
+Crawler Handling HTTP Error codes | NO
-- TODO: Storing Data to JSON
+Storing Data to JSON | NO
-- TODO: Storing Data to XML
+Storing Data to XML | NO
-- TODO: Send Email SMTP
+Send Email SMTP | NO
-- TODO: Submit Forms
+Submit Forms | NO
-- TODO: Handling Logins
+Handling Logins | NO
-- TODO: Handling Redirects
+Handling Redirects | NO
-- TODO: Selenium
+Selenium | NO
-- TODO: Natural Language Toolkit
+Natural Language Toolkit | NO
-- TODO: Find Javascript
+Find Javascript | NO
-- TODO: Captcha Engine
+Captcha Engine | NO
-- TODO: Unittest
+Unittest | NO
-- TODO: Remote execution
+Remote execution | NO
-- TODO: Handling Cookies
+Handling Cookies | NO
-- TODO: Reading Headers
+Reading Headers | NO
-- TODO: Avoid Honeypots
+Avoid Honeypots | NO
-- TODO: Data normalization
+Data normalization | NO
-- TODO: Twitter crawl
+Twitter crawl | NO
-- TODO: Sentiment Analyse
+Sentiment Analyse | NO
-- TODO: Wget Downloads
+Wget Downloads | NO
-- TODO: Use Custom CrawlerScript
+Use Custom CrawlerScript | NO
-- TODO: Handling Robot.txt
+Handling Robot.txt | NO
-- TODO: Url Completion
+Url Completion | NO
-- TODO: Handling encoding
+Handling encoding | NO
-- TODO: Url Internal and External recognition
+Url Internal and External recognition | NO